Incremental tasks

 Documenting available values for an option

-In theory, an option for a property type String or List<String> can accept any arbitrary value.
-Expected values for such an option can be documented programmatically with the help of the annotation OptionValues.
 This annotation may be assigned to any method that returns a List of one of the supported data types.
-In addition, you have to provide the option identifier to indicate the relationship between option and available values.
+You need to specify an option identifier to indicate the relationship between the option and available values.

-Passing a value on the command line that is not supported by the option does not fail the build or throw an exception.
-You’ll have to implement custom logic for such behavior in the task action.
+Passing a value on the command line not supported by the option does not fail the build or throw an exception.
+You must implement custom logic for such behavior in the task action.

-This example demonstrates the use of multiple options for a single task.
-The task implementation provides a list of available values for the option output-type.
+The example below demonstrates the use of multiple options for a single task.
+The task implementation provides a list of available values for the option output-type:

 UrlProcess.java